Using OpenLDAP with Microsoft SQL Server and Oracle back-end databases

 cd /usr/local/easysoft/unixODBC/bin

-where my_oracle_username and my_oracle_password are a valid Oracle® database user name and password.
-At the prompt, type "help" to display a list of tables.
-To exit, press return in an empty prompt line.
+where my_oracle_user_name and my_oracle_password are a valid Oracle database user name and password.
+At the prompt, enter help to display a list of tables.
+To exit, press Return in an empty prompt line.

 This section shows you how to build OpenLDAP with back-sql.

 The prerequisites for building OpenLDAP depend on the features that you require.
-Please refer to the OpenLDAP FAQ What is prerequisite for building OpenLDAP software?.
-Note that you must install the Easysoft ODBC driver before building OpenLDAP with the SQL backend.
+Refer to the OpenLDAP FAQ What is prerequisite for building OpenLDAP software?
+Note that you must install the Easysoft ODBC driver before building OpenLDAP with the SQL back end.

 When testing OpenLDAP and back-sql with Easysoft ODBC drivers, we used: